 By now, you’ve probably all heard about it: to test the legitimacy of a supposed olive oil, stick it in the fridge for a day or two.
 If it begins to solidify, you’ve got yourself a bottle of true extra virgin olive oil.
 Does it hold true?

 Pure monounsaturated fat, also known as oleic acid, solidifies at 39 degrees F. Since olive oil is primarily oleic acid (about 70-85 percent, generally), sticking a bottle of real olive oil in the fridge should elicit solidification.
 The original olive oil adulterants, sunflower oil and safflower oil, were mostly polyunsaturated, so adulterating olive oil used to be easy to spot.
 Now, with high-oleic sunflower oil, high-oleic safflower oil, and high-oleic canola oil on the scene, adulterated olive oil can still solidify in the fridge.
-Thus, the fridge test is still a necessary, but not sufficient, test for the legitimacy of your extra virgin olive oil.
+Thus, the fridge test is still a possible, but not sufficient, test for the legitimacy of your extra virgin olive oil.
 It’s really a test for the degree of monounsaturation in the oils.
-It’s important (toss any oils that fail the test), but it’s not the full story.

 Good olive oil is often bitter, pungent, spicy, and slightly abrasive.
 It’s not always smooth and easy going.
 In fact, the “off-notes,” the intense flavors that make the uninitiated screw up their face actually indicate the presence of high levels of polyphenols, those antioxidant plant compounds which make olive oil so good for you.
 If the olive oil you taste burns the back of your throat and tastes funny to you, chances are you’ve been using and are used to adulterated (or at least non-virgin) oil.